neilsteven1997/cybersecurity/writeups/c2-detection-command-and-carol-tryhackme-advent-of-cyber-day-22-2025-12-26.md

 from the results list, this pane provides the necessary context to determine if a signal is a false positive or a legitimate threat.
 The information is divided into two primary categories: **Threat Modifiers** and **Connection Info**.

-### Threat ModifiersThese modifiers are the core analytical components RITA uses to calculate severity.
-They look beyond simple
+### Threat Modifiers
-packet counts to find behavioral anomalies that are difficult for attackers to mask.
+These modifiers are the core analytical components RITA uses to calculate severity.
+They look beyond simple packet counts to find behavioral anomalies that are difficult for attackers to mask.

 * **MIME type/URI mismatch:** This flags instances where the declared file type in an HTTP header does not match the actual file